Llano Estacado: History

 In the latter part of the 19th century, the Llano was a refuge for the bands of Kiowas and Comanches who did not wish to be confined to reservations in Indian Territory, in present-day Oklahoma.
 One of their last battles against the US Army was fought on 28 September 1874 in the Battle of Palo Duro Canyon.

 Charles Goodnight described what it takes to be a scout: "... the trained ear should be able to tell the sound, whether it was made by man or beast or bird ... as a human voice echoes more than all others ... of course, on the Staked Plains we have not this advantage as there is nothing to create an echo."

 Today, most of the area's population is localized in the principal cities of Amarillo, Lubbock, Midland and Odessa, Texas.
 The vast majority of the area is rural, covered by large ranches and irrigated farms.
-Several small- to medium-sized towns do exist, however, including Andrews, Hereford, Plainview, Levelland, and Lamesa, Texas, and Clovis, Portales, and Hobbs, New Mexico.
+Several small- to medium-sized towns do exist, however, including Andrews, Hereford, Plainview, Levelland, Big Spring, and Lamesa, Texas, and Hobbs, Clovis, and Portales, New Mexico.

-The Llano Estacado is slightly larger in area than the state of Indiana.
-The southern extension of the High Plains, the region is some 250 miles north to south and 200 miles east to west.
-The roads are straight and meet mostly at right angles.
-Cotton is an essential crop with irrigation, but faces declining prices at times on the world market.
-The Llano Estacado is sometimes humorously described as "85 percent sky and 15 percent grassland."

-Notable lawmakers include George H. Mahon, Kent Hance, and Robert L. Duncan.
-The area has a large number of churches per capita.
-Lubbock, known for a wide variety of denominations, also holds the distinction of being the most populous city on the High Plains from the Dakotas through Texas.
-Prohibition did not end on the Texas Plains in 1933 with repeal of the Eighteenth Amendment to the United States Constitution, but continued for years at the county level.
-Even in 2010, some forty Texas counties, most in the Llano Estacado, remain officially "dry" to the sale of alcoholic beverages.